kubernetes-sigs/lws/site/content/en/docs/reference/leaderworkerset.v1.md

 <a href="#leaderworkerset-x-k8s-io-v1-SubGroupPolicy"><code>SubGroupPolicy</code></a>
 </td>
 <td>
-   <p>SubGroupPolicy describes the policy that will be applied when creating subgroups
+   <p>subGroupPolicy describes the policy that will be applied when creating subgroups
 in each replica.</p>
 </td>
 </tr>